notInori/JS-UI-Library/Documentation.md

 | [window.destroy](#destroying-the-ui)                                              | Destroys all UI                                  | window.destroy()                           |

 ## Importing the UI Library
 Firstly, to create a new UI Class instance you must import the UI library.
-It is recommended that you download a copy of [Library.js](https://github.com/notInori/JS-UI-Library/blob/main/Library.js) and host it alongside your website.
+It is recommended that you download a copy of [Library.js](https://github.com/notInori/JS-UI-Library/blob/main/Library.js) and [UILibraryStyles.css](https://github.com/notInori/JS-UI-Library/blob/main/UILibraryStyles.css) and host them both alongside your website.

 Then at the start of your script import the library using an import statement like this: